hackclub/hackclub/workshops/login_auth/README.md

 ![Firebase landing](https://cloud-mketa8pxq.vercel.app/1.png)

-In the above image you'll see `Go to console` tab at top right corner, so click on that and you will be redirected to console section.
+In the above image you'll see `Go to console` tab at top right corner, So click on that and you will be redirected to console section.

 ![Project page](https://cloud-kfr44a6da.vercel.app/2.png)

-In the console section, you'll see all your FIREBASE projects and here you will see `Add Project` card.
-So click on it to create a project.
+In the console section, you'll see all your FIREBASE projects and here you will see `Add Project` card, So click on it to create a project.

 ![Create project](https://cloud-nfiwmg8kh.vercel.app/3.png)